vercel/geist-font/packages/next/README.md

 ![](.images/hero.png)

 # Geist Sans & Geist Mono

-Geist is a new font family for Vercel, created by [Vercel](https://vercel.com/design) in collaboration with [Basement Studio](https://basement.studio/).
+Geist is a new font family created by [Vercel](https://vercel.com/design) in collaboration with [Basement Studio](https://basement.studio/).

 Geist Sans is a sans-serif typeface designed for legibility and simplicity.
-It is a modern, geometric typeface that is based on the principles of [classic Swiss typography](https://en.wikipedia.org/wiki/International_Typographic_Style).
-It is designed to be used in headlines, logos, posters, and other large display sizes.
+It is modern, geometric, and based on the principles of classic Swiss typography.
+It is designed to be used in body copy, headlines, logos, posters, and other large display sizes.

-Geist Mono is a monospaced typeface that has been crafted to be the perfect partner to Geist Sans.
-It is designed to be used in code editors, diagrams, terminals, and other textbased interfaces where code is represented.
+Geist Mono is a monospaced typeface, crafted to be the perfect partner to Geist Sans.
+It is designed to be used in code editors, diagrams, terminals, and other text-based interfaces where code is rendered.

 ### Installation